 480(G).
 DEATH AND DYING.
 (3, 0, 3).
-Examines both individual and collective death-related attitudes, expectations, and behaviors with emphasis on the social implications of death and dying.
+Examines individual and collective death-related attitudes, expectations, and behaviors with emphasis on the social implications of death and dying.
+Prereq: SOCI 100.
+Restr: Permission of instructor for all non-Sociology majors required.

 494(G).
 SEMINAR IN SOCIOLOGY.
 (3, 0, 3).
-Restr: Permission of instructor.
+Restr: Permission of instructor required.

 497(G),498(G).
 SPECIAL PROJECTS IN SOCIOLOGY I, II.
-(3 ea.).
-Restr: Permission of department head.
+(3 each).
+Restr: Permission of department head required.